natalieparde/website/_includes/section__publications.md

 &nbsp;

+* Mohammad Arvan* and Natalie Parde.
+ReproHum: #0744-02: Investigating the Reproducibility of Semantic Preservation Human Evaluations.
+To appear in *Proceedings of the Generation, Evaluation & Metrics Workshop (GEM 2025)*.
+Vienna, Austria, July 31, 2025.
 * Gyeongeun Lee,* Zhu Wang, Sathya Ravi, and Natalie Parde.
 From Heart to Words: Generating Empathetic Responses via Integrated Figurative Language and Semantic Context Signals.
 To appear in *Findings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL Findings 2025)*.
 Vienna, Austria, July 27-August 1, 2025.
 * Lauren McBride, Varsha D. Badal, Philip D. Harvey, Amy Pinkham, Ankit Aich,* Natalie Parde, and Colin Depp.
 [Evaluating Natural Language Processing Derived Linguistic Features Associated with Current Suicidal Ideation, Past Attempts, and Future Suicidal Behavior](https://doi.org/10.1016/j.jpsychires.2025.05.004).  *Journal of Psychiatric Research*.
 2025; 187: 25-33. doi:10.1016/j.jpsychires.2025.05.004.
 * Ankit Aich,* Avery Quynh, Pamela Osseyi, Amy Pinkham, Philip Harvey, Brenda Curtis, Colin Depp, and Natalie Parde.
 [Using LLMs to Aid Annotation and Collection of Clinically-Enriched Data in Bipolar Disorder and Schizophrenia](https://aclanthology.org/2025.clpsych-1.15/).
 In the *Proceedings of the 2025 Workshop on Computational Linguistics and Clinical Psychology (CLPsych 2025)*.
 Albuquerque, New Mexico, May 3, 2025.